-The Fund aims to raise capital for the Portfolio and to (acquire) new investments or dispose standing investments in line with the Investment Objectives & Strategy and the Investment Restrictions as set out in the Fund Agreement.
-The ambition of the Fund is to obtain and retain a substantial market position, above € 500m.
+The Fund has a Portfolio of approx. € 1.5b (as per 30 September 2024).
+The Fund aims to raise capital for the Portfolio and to (acquire) new Investments or dispose standing investments in line with the investment objectives and restrictions as set out in the Fund Agreement.
+The ambition of the Fund is to continue to expand the Portfolio and to obtain and retain a substantial market position.